djc40/shell-scripting/Bash Scripting.md

 > ```
 > 5. What will this script output?
 > <!-- A random number between 0 and 100 -->
+> 6. Write a script to convert a fahrenheit value to celsius, to the nearest integer.
+(Hint: pass the fahrenheit value to the script as a command line argument.)
+For a challenge, output the answer to 3 decimal places.

 <!-- ```bash
 > #!/bin/bash